ektrah/nsec/docs/api/nsec.cryptography.nonce.md

 #### Return Value

-The result of the the XOr operation.
+The result of the XOr operation.

 #### Exceptions